 There are also requirements on using monitors:

-The Secretary of the NSW Department of Industry can direct a hotel, or club, to move or screen its gaming machines.
+The Secretary of the NSW Department of Customer Service can direct a hotel, or club, to move or screen its gaming machines.

 Each consideration for a direction by the Secretary, is done on a case-by-case basis.
 For example, it will be taken into account by the Secretary if: